gilday/fast-grades/README.md

 5. Sprint Backlogs: one worksheet for each Sprint which lists the planned and completed stories and tasks for that sprint.

 Before I implemented the product backlog spreadsheet, I tried to implement the backlog just using Github Milestones and Issues.
 These Github features were nice because they were well integrated with the Github platform but the Issues and Milestones were not easy to organize in a manner that is consistent with class discussions.

 I corrected course and I now keep the product backlog in the aforementioned spreadsheet.
 In addition to the spreadsheet, I also input the stories for the current sprint into Github Issues.
 I group the [Issues](https://github.com/gilday/fast-grades/issues?state=open) into [Milestones](https://github.com/gilday/fast-grades/issues/milestones) (which correspond to each sprint).
 By keeping the current sprint's stories as Issues in Github, I can associate each code commit and branch with a task.
 These Issues are also more comfortable to work with while coding; however, this duplicates product backlog data so I would not do this again.
 Instead, I would prefer to use a system like Jira which is capable for associating code commits with tasks but is more full featured than Github Issues and more tailored to this domain than spreadsheets.

+In my product backlog, I separated user stories and techincal tasks (infrastructure and tech debt) in order to track their velocity separately.
+The burndown chart shows the technical task points stacked on top of the user story points.
+This system allowed the product owners to see progression on technical tasks vs their stories.

 ### Story Writing Workshop